Skip to Content

 See my full Bacchanal Buffet Review, with a lot more pictures.

-Although this article focused on the best buffets directly on the Strip, I’d be remiss if I didn’t mention AYCE at Palms, which I recently experienced.
+Although this article focused on the best buffets on the Strip, I’d be remiss if I didn’t mention AYCE at Palms, which I recently experienced.

 Palms is a cheap $10-$15 Uber from the Strip and offers one of the more compelling buffet products in town.